Cliff Lumsdon Park Revetment Major Maintenance Project

 Construction Information

 Construction activities will include material deliveries to the park by construction trucks on weekdays during work hours.
-The full site access and closure areas will be posted here and on-site closer to the project start date.
+The full site access and closure areas can be seen in the Notice of Construction, linked in the Public Notices section.

-To ensure public safety, portions of Cliff Lumsdon Park will be closed for the duration of construction activities.
+To ensure public safety, portions of Cliff Lumsdon Park is closed for the duration of construction activities.
 Rotary Peace Park and Twelfth Street will remain open to the public during construction and are both located within walking distance.

 Public Notices